- Claude Fischer – President

 - Jean-Félix Savary – Vice-president

-Professor/researcher and conservation practitioner in the Nature Management branch of the University of Applied Sciences Western Switzerland (UASWS –Hepia Geneva) since 2003, co-founder of ADAP in 1997, Yves has been actively working with the Association since its creation.
-For many years, he has been collaborating with fellow biologists and engineers on issues of sustainable use of natural resources and the participation of local actors in these processes.
-Involved in various international networks working on conservation issues, Yves realized the gap between the discourses advocating the integration of local communities into conservation strategies and practices in the field.
-He is in charge of project coordination and also participates in the creation of links with the research world.
+As co-founder of ADAP in 1997, Yves has worked with the association since its inception.
+After his training in the social sciences, he has worked with biologists and engineers on questions of sustainable use of natural resources and the participation of local actors in these processes for years.
+Invested in various international networks working on conservation issues, Yves has been able to bridge the gap between the discourse advocating the integration of local communities into conservation strategies, and the practices carried out in the field.

 - Sandy Mermod – Executive secretary

-Sandy completed her bachelor’s thesis work in Tanzania in 2012 as part of the ADAP project in Inyonga, and since then she has remained committed to the Association by participating in various activities.
-She became vice-president in 2015 and has been managing the Inyonga project since 2016.
-During this time, she has also completed her engineering training in nature management with a complementary certificate in geomatics followed by a Master’s degree in geography, with a specialization in development studies, in order to better understand the socio-political dimension of environmental issues.
-Her Master’s thesis dealt with the use of natural resources in the western Tanzanian forest reserves and made her want to get involved in a new ADAP project in this region.
-Sandy was ADAP vice-president from 2014 to 2018 and then was hired as Executive Secretary in May 2018.
+In 2012 Sandy carried out work for her bachelor’s degree in Tanzania as part of the ADAP project in Inyonga and has since participated in multiple activities.
+She became ADAP’s vice-president in 2015, managed the Inyonga project in 2016, and held the position of vice-president through 2018 when she became ADAP’s executive secretary.
+During this time, she completed her training as an engineer in nature management with a complementary certificate in geomatics.
+Her Master of Geography with a specialization in development studies enables Sandy to thoroughly understand the socio-political dimension of environmental issues.
+Her thesis dealt with the use of natural resources in western Tanzania’s forest reserves.

-- Shabani Ally Halfani – Project Manager, Inyonga – Tanzania
+- Shabani Ally Halfani – Project Supervisor, Inyonga – Tanzania

 - Twinzi Henrico – Technical advisor, Inyonga – Tanzania